 Dr. Catherine Walsh

-Dr. Catherine Walsh joined the staff at HMML in 2019 as Rare Materials Metadata Librarian.
-She was named to her current position as Director of Cataloging in 2020.
+Dr. Catherine Walsh joined the staff at HMML in 2019 as Rare Materials Metadata Librarian, was named Director of Cataloging in 2020, and Director of Cataloging & Library Services in 2025.
 Prior to joining HMML, Walsh worked as a librarian, archivist, and cataloger for the Ruth Lilly Special Collections and Archives and the Center for Ray Bradbury Studies in Indianapolis.

 She has a BA in Art History and English and a MLIS from Indiana University, Indianapolis, and a MA in Art History from the University of Delaware, Newark.
 She holds a PhD in Art History from the University of Delaware in 19th-century American art.